 Nestled in the Oakland Hills, Holy Names University’s idyllic, 60-acre campus offers stunning, panoramic views of Oakland, San Francisco, and the Bay.
 The wooded campus provides a tranquil study atmosphere and a safe haven for its students, as well as easy access to the countless opportunities for work, learning, and play that the Bay Area has to offer.
 Oakland has more than 80 regional parks covering 60,000 acres, and parks immediately surrounding the campus offer opportunities for hiking, horseback riding, or bicycling.
 Also know as “The Town,” Oakland is one of the most diverse, hip, and original regions of the country.
 Within a few hours’ drive are Yosemite National Park, Lake Tahoe, Monterey Bay and Carmel, Wine Country, and other beloved Northern California destinations.

 Napier Executive Search is assisting Holy Names University to identify candidates for the position of Vice President for Enrollment Management.
 To arrange for a confidential conversation or to nominate a candidate for this position, contact Laura Robinson at email@example.com or Mary Napier at firstname.lastname@example.org.
 To apply, please send a resume, a detailed letter of interest, and names and contact information of professional references by email to email@example.com.
-Credentials will be reviewed until the position is filled, but for assurance of full consideration, application materials should be submitted electronically by March 23.
+Credentials will be reviewed until the position is filled.
 All applications and nominations will be considered confidential; references will be not be contacted without prior permission.

 Holy Names University is an Equal Opportunity Employer.
 We welcome applications from the community, alumni and the general public.
 Members of underrepresented groups are encouraged to apply.